BitChute: Model

-BitChute does not rely on advertising, and users can send payments to video creators directly.
+BitChute gets revenue from advertising as well as paid site memberships and donations.
+The platform also includes features allowing users to send donations to video creators directly.
 Since its launch, the site has promoted its use of the peer-to-peer technology WebTorrent as a means to decentralise hosting and reduce costs.
 BitChute allows creators to monetise the videos they publish on the platform by linking to fundraising websites including SubscribeStar, PayPal, and cryptocurrency processors.
 Although PayPal banned BitChute themselves from using their service, BitChute still links to PayPal pages for creators who choose to use them.

 At launch, the site claimed it was using peer-to-peer WebTorrent technology.
 However, a November 2019 report by Fredrick Brennan, published in The Daily Dot, failed to find any evidence of peer-to-peer data transfer in BitChute's videos.
 All videos Brennan downloaded came directly from BitChute's servers, with no part of the videos received from peers.
 According to Brennan, magnet links on the site do not work.
 Brennan challenged BitChute's use of the word "delist" to describe deplatforming users, saying that the wording is misleading in that it makes BitChute seem falsely similar to BitTorrent (where a site maintains one "list" of content, but independent trackers may be created as well), when in reality BitChute is just deleting a user's videos from the BitChute site.
 According to Ars Technica in April 2021, the option to host videos using WebTorrent on BitChute "appears to have been deprecated".